 - A library of 100+ Windows PC titles, a 20% discount on games in the library (Xbox Game Pass for PC)

-The amounts below are based on regular pricing for the services, though Microsoft frequently discounts subscriptions for new members like in its Spring Sale.
+The amounts in our calculations below are based on regular pricing for the services, though Microsoft frequently discounts subscriptions for new members like in its Spring Sale.
 Currently, new users can get a 3-month subscription to Xbox Game Pass and 1-month subscription to Xbox Live Gold for just $1 AUD each.

 Even if you’re an existing subscriber, it’s important to remember you can usually find a better deal than regular pricing anyway; Ben’s just nabbed a 12-month Xbox Game Pass subscription for $65 AUD, much cheaper than the $131.40 you’d normally pay.
 He also managed to cash in on a deal that meant 12-months of Xbox Live Gold was $53 AUD and not $79.95 AUD.
 The problem with these types of deals is that they’re rather unpredictable and mightn’t apply to everyone.